hilo-software/ebike-battery-manager/README.md

 - The script looks for all TP-Link devices prefixed with "battery_" and treats those as plugs with battery chargers attached.
 - Custom battery names can be assigned via a config file.
 - After you have installed the python-kasa library should create a command line interface "kasa"
-- Use the kasa command without arguments to get all devices and atheir ip addresses
+- Use the kasa command without arguments to get all devices and their ip addresses
     - $ kasa
 - Assigning a name to a plug using the kasa command line alias command
     - $ kasa --host <ip> alias <new_name>